julianneq/Lake_Problem_DPS/Optimization/README.md

 `find_refSets.sh`, `find_runtime_metrics.sh`, `get_objs.sh`: scripts for processing the MOEA output

 To compile and run:
-* Make sure you have [MOEAFramework](http://www.moeaframework.org).
-Download the "all-in-one executable" and put the .jar file in this directory.
+* Make sure you have the [MOEAFramework](http://www.moeaframework.org).
+Download the MOEAFramework-\*-Demo.jar file and copy it to this directory (`Lake_Problem_DPS/Optimization`).

 * Download the [Borg](http://borgmoea.org/) source code.
-Copy the 'borg' folder to this directory.
-Add `moeaframework.c` and `moeaframework.h` to this directory.
+Make a new directory in `Lake_Problem_DPS/Optimization/` called `borg` and copy the Borg source code to it.
+Also add `moeaframework.c` and `moeaframework.h` to the `/borg` directory.

-* Download [Pareto.py](https://github.com/matthewjwoodruff/pareto.py) and put it in this directory.
+* Download [Pareto.py](https://github.com/matthewjwoodruff/pareto.py) and put it in this directory (`Lake_Problem_DPS/Optimization/`).

-* Compile and run the DPS optimization code.
+* From this directory (`Lake_Problem_DPS/Optimization/`), compile and run the DPS optimization code.
 This is set up to run in parallel using MPI.
-You will need to make directories for the output.
-From this directory, run the following commands:
+You will need to make directories for the output by running the following commands from `Lake_Problem_DPS/Optimization/`:
 `cd DPS && make`,
 `mkdir runtime`,
 `mkdir sets`,
 `qsub run_DPS_opt.sh`.
 You may need to change the include statement on line 4 of the makefile to match the location of the Boost C++ library on your machine.
 You can also change the number of nodes and processors on line 3 of `run_DPS_opt.sh`.
 Make sure to also scale the walltime on line 2 up or down, accordingly.
+Note it may take awhile to run.

-* Compile and run the DPS optimization code.
+* From this directory (`Lake_Problem_DPS/Optimization/`), compile and run the intertemporal optimization code.
 This is set up to run in parallel using MPI.
-You will need to make directories for the output.
-From this directory, run the following commands:
+You will need to make directories for the output by running the following commands from `Lake_Problem_DPS/Optimization/`:
 `cd Intertemporal && make`,
 `mkdir runtime`,
 `mkdir sets`,
 `qsub run_IT_opt.sh`.
 You may need to change the include statement on line 4 of the makefile to match the location of the Boost C++ library on your machine.
 You can also change the number of nodes and processors on line 3 of `run_IT_opt.sh`.
 Make sure to also scale the walltime on line 2 up or down, accordingly.
+Note it may take awhile to run.
+If there are enough processors available on your machine, you can run the DPS and intertemporal optimization at the same time.

-* Next, find the reference sets across the 50 seeds of each solution strategy, and calculate runtime metrics.
-You will again need to make more directories for the output.
-From this directory, run the following commands:
+* Once the DPS and intertemporal optimization jobs have finished running, return to this directory (`Lake_Problem_DPS/Optimization/`).
+Next, find the reference sets across the 50 seeds of each solution strategy, and calculate runtime metrics.
+You will again need to make directories for the output by running the following commands from `Lake_Problem_DPS/Optimization/`:
 `mkdir DPS/metrics`,
 `mkdir DPS/objs`,
 `mkdir Intertemporal/metrics`,